Compare CITY INDEX Versus NORDFX and IC Markets broker accounts.

 Benefits of City Index and NordFX Compared

-Below we will give you a brief summary of the benefits City Index and NordFX offer side by side.
+Below, we will give you a summary of the benefits City Index and NordFX offer side by side.

 City Index offers a minimum deposit of 25 while NordFX have a 1 minimum deposit.

-Why small deposits before trading are good and how City Index and NordFX compare
+Why smaller trading deposits are good and how City Index and NordFX compare

 City Index allows traders to trade up to 12,500 financial instruments